pgpkg/pgpkg/docs/pages/installing.md

 Unless you see an error message, the installation worked.

-You can also use -verbose if you want to look under the covers a bit (not quite everything is logged yet):
+You can also use -pgpkg-verbose if you want to look under the covers a bit (not quite everything is logged yet):

-    pgpkg -verbose .
+    pgpkg -pgpkg-verbose .

 which will give you detailed information about the SQL it executes: